 A three-day conference on the future of democracy has been taking place in Athens -- the city there the concept of democracy was born.

-A three-day conference on the future of democracy has been taking place in Athens -- the city there the concept of democracy was born.
+Background: A three-day conference on the future of democracy has been taking place in Athens -- the city there the concept of democracy was born.
 Distinguished politicians, writers, lawyers, and economists from many countries debates the problems facing democracies during the conference, which ended on Friday (7 October).

 SYNOPSIS: Organised jointly by the Greek government and a French radio station, the debate took place next to the Greek parliament building.
 Among those taking part have been the American economist, Herman Kahn, Nobel Peace Prize winner Sean MacBride from Ireland, and the Portuguese Prime Minister, Mario Soares.
 The delegates heard differing views on where democracy is heading, how best to secure its future, and even whether democracy is the right system for the world at the present time.
 Signor Soares, the Portuguese Premier, was in no doubt.
 Addressing the conference in French, he said democracy was the only solution for the world's political problems.